zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 The following bullets describe which Zowe components should be enabled and disabled in the multi-tenancy environment.

 - Domain API ML
-  - Gateway and Discovery Service are enabled
+  - Gateway and Discovery Service: **enabled**
-  - Cloud Gateway is disabled
+  - Cloud Gateway: **disabled**
 - Central API ML
-  - Cloud Gateway and Discovery Service are enabled
+  - Cloud Gateway and Discovery Service: **enabled**
-  - Gateway is disabled
+  - Gateway: **disabled**

 ## Onboard domain Gateways to the central Cloud Gateway

 The Cloud Gateway must onboard all domain Gateways.
 This can be done dynamically or by the static definition.
 We strongly recommend using dynamic onboarding.

-### Dynamically (preferred way)
+### Dynamic Onboarding (preferred way)

-Users must set the following property for all domain Gateways to dynamically onboard to the Discovery Service in the central cluster.
+Users must set the following property for all domain Gateways to dynamically onboard to the Discovery Service in the central cluster:

 `components.gateway.apiml.service.additionalRegistration`

-Below is an example for your reference on how to set the value for this property in zowe.yml.
+Use the following example as a reference on how to set the value for this property in zowe.yml.

+**Example:**
 ```
 components.gateway.apiml.service.additionalRegistration:
     # central API ML (in HA, for non-HA mode use only 1 hostname)